wtype/unjob/README.md

 **Warning**

 I am not aware of the implications of using this script.
 You may be labeled as a robot, or worse: a bad human.
 This was simply written for practice to see how quickly a "dedupe" could go on the job search section.
-Hopefully you can learn from and adapt it for your own needs. 🍻
+Hopefully you can learn from and adapt it for your own needs, but make sure you accept the risk and understand [LinkedIn's User Agreement](https://www.linkedin.com/legal/user-agreement#dos). 🍻

 ## Script